 Let’s not allow Mr. Goodwin’s death to be in vain.
 Send the message to legislators that domestic abuse must be taken seriously because too many lives are lost or changed forever.
 Protect children from exposure to domestic abuse by changing laws for better protection.

-M.S.
-Norwood: Domestic violence claimed my hearing about 30 years ago.
+Domestic violence claimed my hearing about 30 years ago.
 My former husband walked away shortly after that and has had no contact with my four children and I since.
 My current husband and I are in our 21st year of marriage, and we have leaned into the wind and not accepted a generational lie that abuse must be endured.
+You can read more about Grace here.